nmsalvatore/sage/README.md

 #### Custom names - TODO

-Timers can also be saved with custom names by using the `--name` flag, followed by a name.
+Timers can also be saved by giving them a name with the `--name` flag.
 To load a custom timer, pass the timer name after `sage timer`.
 For example, sage includes a 25 minute pomodoro timer by default with the name `pomodoro`, which can be loaded with `sage timer pomodoro`.

 Here are some other examples.